Contact the CMPA and schedule time to speak to a physician advisor

 How do I manage patients who refuse to wear a mask?

 There may be various reasons why some patients are reluctant to wear a mask.
 Some patients may have health conditions that make it challenging or uncomfortable to wear a mask.
 Other patients may not have the financial means or may have difficulty obtaining masks.

 It is important to alert patients in advance of the need and rationale for wearing a mask when attending in-person visits.
 Patients may be more willing to comply with wearing a mask if the reasoning is clearly explained to them (i.e. minimizing the risk of exposing healthcare workers and other patients).
-In some provinces/territories, it is mandatory to wear masks in indoor public spaces, including physicians’ private offices, clinics and other healthcare settings.
+In some provinces/territories, it is mandatory to wear masks in certain healthcare settings (e.g. hospitals).
 In these jurisdictions, fines may be imposed for not enforcing mask wearing directives.
 It may be helpful to remind patients in these jurisdictions that mask wearing is mandatory and therefore in-person care may not be permitted unless the patient wears a mask or is exempted from wearing a mask (e.g. children or persons with certain medical conditions).

 If feasible, physicians should offer to provide patients with a mask if they are unable to obtain one.
 For patients who continue to decline to wear a mask, physicians may offer to see them using virtual care, if appropriate.
 Where the patient’s needs require an in-person visit, physicians should consider whether it is possible to safely isolate the patient and provide care.
 In some cases, it may be reasonable to redirect patients to another healthcare setting that can more safely provide care.